Sucellos and Nantosuelta Deluâs (Idol)

 This is a very simple way to make yourself some Deluâs (Idol)

 This method is very simple and takes minimal skill & tools.
-It’s a very basic and easily attainable way for – making Deluâs.
-It helps one to understand the basic skills to carve wood.
+It’s a very basic and easily attainable way of – making Deluâs.
+It helps one to understand the basic skills of carving wood.

-You will be doing a basic relief cut with one layer on a circular piece of wood.
-This can help you understand how a 3-dimensional version works and looks like.
+You will do a basic relief cut with one layer on a circular piece of wood.
+This can help you understand how a 3-dimensional version works and looks.

 The Materials and Saftey

-Dowel Rod -1 Inch oak dowel rode or any wood and size of your choosing.
+Dowel Rod -1 Inch oak dowel rode or any wood and size you choose.

-Image – You can draw on an image or trace it on, it matters not.
+Image – You can draw on an image or trace it.
+It matters not.
 The simpler the image – the simpler the crafting will be.
 You can always get more artistic once u get the basics,